CDL-Quantum/CohortProject_2022/Week1_MIS/INSTRUCTIONS.md

 A new generation of programmable neutral atom quantum computer has recently matured enough that the technology has begun to transfer from academic labs to startup companies, including [QuEra](https://www.quera.com), [Pasqal](https://pasqal.io), and 2021 CDL Cohort graudates Bavarya QC.
 This technology, based on arrays of Rydberg (or highly-excited) atoms manipulated by optical tweezers, is capable of forming strongly interacting quantum systems that can be used for a variety of purposes, including the simulation of quantum matter and materials, and the solution to challenging combinatorial problems.

-In this project, you will explore the ability of Rydberg atoms to prepare a quantum target state.
-After the introductory material below, you will be given a number of increasingly difficult *tasks* and *challenges* to complete.
+In this project, you will explore the ability of Rydberg atoms to prepare a variety of quantum target states.
+After the introductory material below, you will be given a number of increasingly difficult *tasks*, as well as optional *challenges* to complete.

 ## Modelling Rydberg atom arrays
 The foundation of today’s neutral-atom quantum computers is [Rydberg atoms](https://www.nature.com/articles/s41567-019-0733-z).
 Briefly, Rydberg atoms are highly-excited atoms (e.g. Rubidium or Strontium) that interact with each other on the scale of a few micrometres.
 A controlled laser pulse can excite an atom into a quantum state with a large principal quantum number (i.e. a Rydberg state) that is quasi-stable.
 The binary nature of a Rydberg atom’s ground and excited states defines a two-level system, and such atomic arrays can be used to build qubit-based quantum comptuters.